skeltonking2345/mcb185_homework/participation.md

 	+ Asked a question in class
 	+ Introduced myself to Orlando
 	+ Attended class thursday
+	+ Asked a question on the discord and was helped by a fellow student
-	+ Total 4 points
+	+ Total 5 points
 - Week 2
 	+ Attended class tuesday
+	+ Asked a question in class
 	+ Attended class thursday, arrived a bit late and was an odd person so had to be added to a pair
-	+ I met 2 really nice girls who I was paired up with but I totally forgot their names and I am too nervous to ask them as I am writing this
+	+ I met 2 really nice girls who I was paired up with but I totally forgot their names and I am too nervous to ask them as I am writing this.
+I think one of their names was Sophie
+	+ Total 4 points
 - Week 3
+	+ Attended class tuesday
+	+ Attended class thursday
+	+ I introduced myself to Jimmy
+	+
 - Week 4
 - Week 5
 - Week 6